-To succeed in retail, especially luxury retail, employees have to be taught a customer is not just another chance to sell someone your "stuff."
+To succeed in retail, especially luxury retail, employees must be taught that a customer is not just another chance to sell someone your "stuff."

-They have to be happy before they get the sale, not after.
+They have to be happy with their customers before they get the sale, not after.

-When employees can’t see that individual without prejudging, sizing up their pocketbook, or trying to gauge their desire for the products first – that they are an individual worthy of their time and respect – those employees run the risk of seeing that individual only as dollar $ign$.
+When employees can’t see a shopper without prejudging, sizing up their pocketbook, or trying to gauge their desire for the products first – that they are worthy of their time and respect – those employees risk seeing that individual only as dollar $ign$.

 The disconnect is they don't see how that attitude affects their sales and paycheck.